Redone0001/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ### True Power Provisional Headquarters (TPPH) & Nation Rebirth Facility (NRF)

-Usually there will be Damnation in fleet AKA meatshield which will sit in a pre-determined position to attempt to consolidate aggro on wave spawns, however pilots will often be arriving into the site late and making their way from the beacon.
+Usually there will be tanky eos in fleet AKA meatshield which will sit in a pre-determined position to attempt to consolidate aggro on wave spawns, however pilots will often be arriving into the site late and making their way from the beacon.
 Keep an eye on these pilots and try to do your best to keep them alive, target broadcast as neccessary and if the pilots ship is still dipping ask for more reps.
 Nestors can burn toward aggro targets to get within their 29km optimal should it be neccessary but no more than one Nestor should ever need to burn back.

 The two major dangers to watch for are pilots jumping with aggro at the entry to a room/site, and or jumping from the beacon with aggro on a new wave spawn, often these pilots will be jumping without boosts or out of logi rep ranges.
 Its important to try your best to save these pilots either by overheating your prop mod, overheating your reps, or calling it out on comms.